U2, James Dolan, and a Looming $2.2 Billion Las Vegas Strip Disaster - NewsBreak

 Since then, the franchise highlights have been few and far between and many New York sports fans place that blame squarely on Dolan's leadership.

-Now, Dolan has brought some of his magic to the Las Vegas Strip, where his company has been building the Madison Square Garden Entertainment ( MSGE ) Sphere, essentially in a parking lot at the Venetian.
+Now, Dolan has brought some of his magic to the Las Vegas Strip, where his company has been building the Madison Square Garden Entertainment ( MSGE ) - Get Free Report Sphere, essentially in a parking lot at the Venetian.
 It's an incredibly impressive-looking venue that will be the first of its kind.

 The problem is that Dolan's now $2.2 billion (and rising) project may have a business model that makes no sense.
 It's also possible that aside from its opening headliner, no bands actually want to play there.